dant0x65/IOS-Security-Suite-Frida-Script/README.md

 # IOSSecuritySuite - Bypass script

-This is a script simple script to bypass some IOSSecurityFunctionalities;
+This is a simple frida script to bypass some IOSSecuritySuite Functionalities;

 Before running the script read this blogpost to figure out how to use: